DidiQut/DidiQut.github.io/sephora_page.md

-## Data visualization for Sephora product
+## Data Visualization - The Story Behind Sephora

 **Project description:** My project's ultimate purpose is to investigate the impact of marketing strategy and make recommendations based on pricing, ratings, and love.